QueerGlobal/qg-frontend-v2/README.md

 - Homepage (60%)
 - About (60%)
 - Blog (links to blank page)
+- Resources
-- Resources (links to blank page)
+  --- General Resources+ Search Form (links to blank page)
   --- Add Resource (links to blank page)
-  --- Add Business (links to blank page)
   --- Add Event (links to blank page)
   --- Share (links to blank page)
+- Businesses
+  --- Add Business (links to blank page)
+  --- View One Business (links to blank page)
+  --- View All Businesses (30%)
 - Donate (links to blank page)
 - Profile (links to blank page)
   --- Logout (links to blank page)